 After graduating from Duke University he received a Rockefeller Scholarship that permitted two years of graduate study at The Divinity School at Duke.
 He completed his first Masters degree in a ground-breaking clinical psychology program funded by the Lilly Foundation titled “Psychotherapy and Social Change,” in partnership with the University of San Francisco.
 He gained a second Masters and his Doctorate in Clinical Psychology from the Pacific Graduate School of Psychology of Palo Alto University, where he received an Ark Foundation grant for peace research and the Murray Tondow Outstanding Dissertation Award for his doctoral thesis, Moral Judgment in Opposing Responses to the Nuclear Arms Race.
 He has been on the adjunct faculty at Duke University and the University of Richmond.

-When he is not on the road he lives in a peaceful valley in the Blue Ridge mountains north of Asheville.
+When he is not on the road he lives in Shoreline near his daughter and grandson.